Mike Liut

-Michael Dennis Liut (born January 7, 1956) is a Canadian former professional ice hockey goaltender.
+Michael Dennis Liut (LEE-oot; born January 7, 1956) is a Canadian former professional ice hockey goaltender.

 Liut played for the Cincinnati Stingers of the World Hockey Association (WHA) from 1977 to 1979 and for the St. Louis Blues, Hartford Whalers, and Washington Capitals of the National Hockey League (NHL) from 1979 to 1992.
 He won the 1981 Lester B. Pearson Award for being the most valuable player according to his fellow players, and posted the league's best goals against average in 1989–90.

 College and WHA career

 Liut played college hockey at Bowling Green State University.
 After being named twice to the CCHA First All-Star team, the St. Louis Blues selected him in the fourth round 56th overall in the 1976 NHL amateur draft on June 1, 1976.
 However, Mike had also been drafted in the fifth round (50th overall) in the 1976 WHA amateur draft by the New England Whalers on May 17, 1976, and he would ultimately opt instead to play for the Cincinnati Stingers of the WHA for two seasons (1977 - 1979).
 The Whalers had traded Liut to the Stingers for Greg Carroll and Bryan Maxwell, on May, 26, 1977.
 Two years later, the Edmonton Oilers then claimed Liut from the Stingers at the WHA Dispersal draft that was held on June 9, 1979.
 When the WHA merged with the NHL in 1979, the Blues reclaimed Liut's rights from the Oilers with the 24th pick in the 1979 NHL expansion draft on June 13, 1979.